Indiana Supreme Court

 Announcement of Grant Opportunity

-The Indiana Court Improvement Program (CIP) is accepting applications for projects designed to improve the safety, well-being and permanency of children and families involved in Children in Need of Services (CHINS) and Termination of Parental Rights (TPR) proceedings.
+The Indiana Court Improvement Program (CIP) is accepting grant applications for programs/projects intended to improve safety, well-being and permanency outcomes of children and families involved in Children in Need of Services (CHINS) and Termination of Parental Rights (TPR) court proceedings.